Because we’re great at what we do.

-We provide prompt and thorough interviews with individuals involved on a wide-range of employment issues.
+We provide prompt and thorough investigations of a wide-range of employment issues.

-Our investigators are constantly keeping abreast of the latest techniques and laws involving investigations and the substantive claims employers need to guard against.
+Our investigators are constantly keeping abreast of the latest techniques and laws involving investigations and substantive employment claims.

-We understand the importance of maintaining confidentiality to protect the integrity of the investigation, the parties involved, and the company’s reputation.
+We understand the importance of maintaining confidentiality to protect the integrity of the investigation and all parties involved.

 We don’t have a stake in the outcome, so you can be sure you are getting a clear and independent factual assessment of what happened.

-In 2022, the Equal Employment Opportunity Commission (EEOC) received over 73,000 charges of discrimination.
-That’s more than 200 charges per day.
-And that does not include internal complaints received by companies and which are not filed with the EEOC.
+In 2024, the Equal Employment Opportunity Commission (EEOC) received over 88,000 charges of discrimination.
+That’s more than 240 charges per day.
+And that does not include internal complaints received by companies which are not filed with the EEOC, or charges filed through state agencies alone.

 An employer’s failure to investigate and take remedial action significantly raises the risk of liability for the employer.
 Additionally, failing to properly investigate workplace claims, or to conduct an investigation at all, can result in increased liability and exposure for the employer.